 Medical Negligence Solicitors in Brighton and Hove

-The Medical Negligence Experts are recognised as being one of the leading teams of medical negligence solicitors in Brighton and Hove.
-We represent victims who, through no fault of their own, have been injured by a professional they trusted with their health and wellbeing.
+The Medical Negligence Experts are one of the leading teams of medical negligence solicitors in Brighton and Hove.
+We represent victims who suffer injury by a professional they trusted with their health and wellbeing.
 With our assistance, clients receive the compensation they need to move on with their lives.

 Medical negligence claims are a complex branch of the law.
 Because our lawyers specialise in these types of claims they have the experience and knowledge needed to obtain maximum compensation while causing the minimum amount of interference to your life.

 When you accept a payment, you agree that the case is resolved.
 It is not possible to reopen an old claim or start a new one if you realise at a later date that you were entitled to more money.
-It is vital to get it right first time, which is why working with an experienced solicitor like those at The Medical Negligence Experts is so important.
+It is vital to get it right the first time.
+Accordingly, we work with an experienced solicitor like those at The Medical Negligence Experts is so important.